Ray Harford: Frustrating time as manager

 1995–96 was a frustrating season for Harford and Blackburn.
 Chris Sutton, Jason Wilcox and Graeme Le Saux missed a lot of games through injury, although Alan Shearer was still brilliant, with 31 Premiership goals.
-Despite an early exit from the 1995–96 UEFA Champions League, Blackburn improved as the season went on.
+Despite an early exit from the 1995–96 UEFA Champions League, Blackburn improved as the season progressed.
 Although they never looked like regaining their Premiership title, they were in contention for a UEFA Cup place until the last game of the season but lost out to Arsenal and finished seventh.
-It wasn't at all a bad finish, though, considering that Blackburn had been in the bottom half of the Premier League for much of the season.
-During the summer of 1996, Alan Shearer was sold to Newcastle United for a then world record fee of £15 million, and Harford failed to adequately replace him.
-Harford stated that "I'm told we need a big name.
+It wasn't a bad finish, though, considering that Blackburn had been in the bottom half of the Premier League for much of the season.
+During the summer of 1996, Alan Shearer was sold to Newcastle United for a then world record fee of £15 million, and Harford failed to replace him adequately.
+Harford stated, "I'm told we need a big name.
 Engelbert Humperdinck is a big name but it doesn't mean he can play football."

 The 1996–97 season also started badly for Blackburn.
 They failed to win any of their first ten games and were knocked out of the League Cup by Division Two side Stockport.
 Harford handed in his resignation on 25 October and was replaced temporarily by coach Tony Parkes, who took charge until the end of the season and guided Rovers to 13th in the final table before Roy Hodgson was appointed as permanent manager.